kyma-project/test-infra/docs/prow/how-to_use_tekton-pipelines-in-prow.md

             name: echo-pipeline
 ```

-This will use pre-defined pipeline that is in the Tekton cluster.
+This uses a pre-defined pipeline that is in the Tekton cluster.

-## Getting repository source in a Pipeline
+## Get repository source in a Pipeline

-When applying any Pipeline though Prow, a list of parameters will be propagated in the `PipelineRun`.
+When applying any Pipeline through Prow, a list of parameters will be propagated in `PipelineRun`.
 This list contains fields commonly found in normal ProwJobs.
 You can check this list in [official Prow docs](https://docs.prow.k8s.io/docs/jobs/#job-environment-variables).

 To get the source code, simply use [`git-clone`](https://hub.tekton.dev/tekton/task/git-clone) task, or define a similar task in your Pipeline.

-To access those parameters use `$(params.{PARAM})` directive in your scripts or params, where `{PARAM}` is a name of Prow's standard fields from Prow docs.
+To access those parameters use `$(params.{PARAM})` directive in your scripts or params, where `{PARAM}` is the name of Prow's standard fields from Prow docs.

 ## Known bugs

 Here's a list of know bugs that are most likely to be fixable in upstream Prow.

-* Currently, it's impossible to define custom list of parameters to the Tekton PipelineRun spec defined in a ProwJob.
-Prow uses this field to provide information about Git reference the Pipeline has been run on.
+* Currently, it's impossible to define a custom list of parameters to the Tekton PipelineRun spec defined in a ProwJob.
+Prow uses this field to provide information about the Git reference on which the Pipeline has been run.
 * It's impossible to define params in inline tasks.
 Prow's validation flow returns an incorrect error `Invalid value: "string": val in body must be of type object: "string"`.

 ## Considerations

-Although Tekton Pipelines provide much more complex solution for building pipelines, it still gives some drawbacks:
+Although Tekton Pipelines provide a much more complex solution for building pipelines, it still has some drawbacks:
 * YAMLs get utterly cluttered with complex configuration fields
-* Understanding pipelines requires good knowledge of Tekton and it's resources
+* Understanding pipelines requires good knowledge of Tekton and its resources
-* As Tasks work as separate pods, this will generate increased load on K8s cluster, thus increases the cost
+* As Tasks work as separate Pods, this will generate an increased load on the K8s cluster, thus increasing the cost
-* Pipelines can be marginally slower to build and define, than simple ProwJobs
+* Pipelines can be marginally slower to build and define than simple ProwJobs

-If you are thinking about building your pipeline with Tekton, then consider the following:
+If you want to build your pipeline with Tekton, consider the following:
-* Does my workflow has to do some complex stuff?
+* Does my workflow have to do some complex stuff?
-* Can I cover my requirement with quick Makefile step?
+* Can I cover my requirement with a quick Makefile step?

-If your pipeline just has to run some simple code tests, static checks, work directly on the code and does not require dependencies to external services,
+If your pipeline only has to run some simple code tests, static checks, or work directly on the code and does not require dependencies to external services,
 consider using Kubernetes-agent based ProwJob.

-ProwJobs are suitable best for code-oriented tasks, whereas Tekton's Pipelines are a great way to implement a complex release or E2E pipeline with reusable tasks.
+ProwJobs are best suited for code-oriented tasks, whereas Tekton's Pipelines are a great way to implement a complex release or E2E pipeline with reusable tasks.